“Can I get you a beer?” Six words that strike terror in my heart.

 Barley and Hops owner Noah Bolmer stands behind his small Occidental bar with a pilsner glass and a hand poised at the tap.
 I start to sweat.
 I’m a beer-ophobe ruined by too many keg stands and quarter beer nights.
 A worried look gives me away.
 Along with the gagging sounds.

 Converting Wine Country beer haters like me is nothing new for Bolmer and his wife Mirjam.
-The couple recently gave up 9 to 5 drudgery to serve up craft brews and pub grub in a bar that’s ten minutes from nowhere.
+The couple gave up 9 to 5 drudgery to serve up craft brews and pub grub in a bar that’s ten minutes from nowhere.

 It’s of the few watering holes within a 20-mile radius between Sebastopol and Bodega Bay, making it about 85 percent locals on any given night – friends and neighbors catching up over a beer and wings at a quintessentially neighborhood bar.
 What makes it destination-worthy, however, is…well…pretty much everything.